 Figure 2.
 Generation strategy of humanized PD-1 mice.
 On the C57BL/6J genetic background, the protein coding sequences for human PDCD1 gene were inserted into the ATG position of the mouse Pdcd1 gene, so that the expression of endogenous Pdcd1 in the mouse was replaced by the expression of full length PDCD1 protein of human.

-Data from flow cytometry (FACS) analysis of T-cells collected from humanized PD-1 mice
+Data from flow cytometry (FACS) analysis

 In vivo validation in a MC38 tumor-bearing model of humanized PD-1 mice